 3. How many residency programs and positions presently exist?

 Currently, there are more than 184 optometric residency programs that are accredited by the Accreditation Council on Optometric Education (ACOE) that have more than 388 approved positions.
-Other non-accredited residency programs also are available, and information on both accredited and non-accredited programs can be accessed through ASCO’s Online Residency Program Directory at www.opted.org.
+Other non-accredited residency programs also are available, and information on both accredited and non-accredited programs can be accessed through ASCO’s Residency Directory at www.opted.org.
 Some residencies offer more than one position.

 4. What types of optometric residencies exist?

 There are currently eleven (11) recommended titles for optometric residencies.
 They are:

 The title of each residency reflects the primary focus of the clinical subject area and indicates advanced clinical education in that subject area.
 Some programs choose to focus on two of the ten areas.

 5. What is the length of the training program and how much are residents paid?

 Optometric residency programs, which typically run for one year from the first of July to June 30, provide a stipend that varies depending on the institution funding the program.
 There are a handful of programs that offer training without compensation (WOC) for graduates not selected for funded programs yet motivated to complete a residency.

 6. Can I defer my student loans while completing residency training?

 Since July 2009, deferments were replaced by the Income-Based Repayment (IBR) Plan, which caps monthly payments based on a percentage of the borrower’s discretionary income.
 This makes the monthly payments affordable for most borrowers, typically requiring less than 10% of gross income to be devoted to repaying debt.
 Other choices for residents to obtain some debt relief while in residency are an extended repayment plan or forbearance.